 We will continue to monitor our ratings to address items before they become an issue.
+It is tracked for our monthly MCSAP coordination meetings and progress reported in the quarterly MCSAP reporting.

 Part 2 Section 9 - New Entrant Safety Audits